mmercan/blog/_posts/2019-08-15-angular-unit-test-and-code-coverage-in-sonarqube.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>We run directives with components and tests should be the same.
-We need to create a component add the directive and test the directive in test component<br>first, create a test component by <strong><em>ng g c test-tools/test</em></strong> (you don't have to change anything on this is just a container for directives.<br><br>let's find the directive test file (.directive.spec.ts) or create a new one to test a directive without a test</p>
+We need to create a component, add the directive and test the directive in test component<br>first, create a test component by <strong><em>ng g c test-tools/test</em></strong> (you don't have to change anything on this is just a container for directives.<br><br>let's find the directive test file (.directive.spec.ts) or create a new one to test a directive without a test</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"jscript"} -->